themarisolhernandez/co-occurrence-matrix/README.md

 There has to be another way, a more efficient, appealing, user-friendly solution.

-Introducing the similarity matrix.
+Introducing the co-occurrence matrix.
 I went to work and developed a matrix diagram that visualizes overlapping topics in a sample of dissertations from my University.
-Each colored cell represents two published works and their similiarities; the darker the color, the greater the similarity.
+Each colored cell represents two published works and their overlapping topics; the darker the color, the greater the similarity.

 In doing so, I had two main jobs: **get the data** and **build the d3 visualization**.